zsparal/api-documentation/source/reference/v2/payments-api/create-payment.rst

    The shipping address details.
 We advise to provide these details to improve the credit card fraud protection, and thus improve conversion.

+   If an address is provided, then the address has to be in a valid format.
 Please refer to the documentation of the :ref:`address object <address-object>` for more information on which formats are accepted.

    .. parameter:: streetAndNumber
       :type: string
-      :condition: optional
+      :condition: required

       The street and street number of the shipping address.

    .. parameter:: postalCode
       :type: string
-      :condition: optional
+      :condition: conditional

       The postal code of the shipping address.
+This field is required if the provided ``country`` has a postal code system.

    .. parameter:: city
       :type: string
-      :condition: optional
+      :condition: required

       The city of the shipping address.